OpenRakis/Spice86/README.md

 4.Spice86TentativeFunctionRenamer.java (renames fun_ into not_observerd_cs_ip)

-5.Spice86FunctionsSanitizer.java (may be used several times in a row)
+5.Spice86FunctionsSanitizer.java (may be used several times in a row.)

-6.Spice86OrphanedInstructionsScanner.java (plusieurs fois possible, re-create function, reconvert thunk-function to function)
+6.Spice86OrphanedInstructionsScanner.java (this gives you the ranges where instructions are not attached to functions in the console output.
+You must attach them manually to functions)

 7.CodeGenerator.java (ghidrascriptout.txt will be its log file)